Belgian Americans

-Belgian Americans are Americans who can trace their ancestry to people from Belgium who immigrated to the United States.
-While the first natives of the then-Southern Netherlands arrived in America in the 17th century, the majority of Belgian immigrants arrived during the 19th and 20th centuries.
+Belgian Americans are people in the United States who can trace their ancestry to immigrants from Belgium.
+While the first natives of the then-Southern Netherlands arrived in America in the 17th century, most Belgian immigrants arrived during the 19th and the 20th centuries.

 According to the 2019 U.S. census, there are 339,512 Americans who identify themselves as partially or fully of Belgian ancestry.
+Others may identify as "Flemish Americans".

 History

-During the 17th century, colonists from the Southern Netherlands (the area of modern-day Belgium) lived in several of the Thirteen Colonies of North America.
-Settlements already existed in New York — in Wallabout (Brooklyn), on Long Island and Staten Island—and New Jersey (Hoboken, Jersey City, Pavonia, Communipaw, and Wallkill).
-Later, other settlers moved into the Middle States.
-Many names are derived from the Walloon reformed immigrants who settled there and the Dutch versions of Walloon words used to describe a locale.
+During the 17th century, colonists from the Southern Netherlands (now Belgium) lived in several of the Thirteen Colonies of North America.
+Settlements already existed in New York in Wallabout (Brooklyn), on Long Island and Staten Island and in New Jersey (Hoboken, Jersey City, Pavonia, Communipaw, and Wallkill).
+Later, other settlers moved into the Mid-Atlantic States.
+Many names are derived from the Walloon Reformed immigrants who settled there and the Dutch versions of Walloon words that were used to describe locales.
 There were also Southern Netherlands colonies in Connecticut, Delaware, and Pennsylvania established primarily by Walloons, many of whom arrived with the Dutch West India Company (founded by Willem Usselincx, a Fleming).

-In the 17th and 18th centuries many Belgians left their mark on American history, including Lord Baltimore (whose family were Flemish aristocrats).
-Belgian officers also fought during the American Revolutionary War; these included Charles De Pauw (a Fleming who accompanied Lafayette to North America), Thomas Van Gaasbeck, Jacques Rapalje, Anthony Van Etten and Johannes Van Etten.

-The first major wave of people from Belgium arrived to the United States during the 19th century, looking for better economic and social conditions for their families (in common with other Western Europeans).
-Belgian immigrants were first registered in 1820; from then to 1910, 104,000 Belgians entered the U.S. and from 1910 to 1950, the number dropped to 62,000.
-Between 1847 and 1849 (when Belgium was plagued with disease and economic hardship), 6,000–7,000 Belgians a year arrived in the United States.
-Antwerp in Belgium was also one of the largest ports for immigration to America and regular Red Star Line ships connected the port with the United States and Canada.

-During this era, most Belgians coming to the U.S. were farmers, farm workers or miners; craftsmen (such as masons, cabinetmakers or carpenters) or other persons engaged in commerce (such as lace-makers or glass blowers).
+During this era, most Belgians coming to the United States were farmers, farm workers, or miners; craftsmen (such as masons, cabinetmakers or carpenters); or other persons engaged in commerce (such as lace-makers or glass blowers).
 During the 20th century, many Belgians arrived in the United States to work in spaces such as universities, laboratories and industry.
 This is especially true after the world wars ended.
 Several Dutch-language newspapers were published by Belgian immigrants, including the Gazette van Moline (1907–1940) and the Gazette van Detroit (1914–2018).
 From 1820 to 1970, about 200,000 Belgians immigrated to the United States.
 Since 1950, about 1,350 Belgians migrate to the United States each year.